Maldives backs India again: Thwarts attempt to hold SAARC summit in Pakistan

 Islamabad is the host for the 19th SAARC summit that was to take place in 2016.

-However it remains suspended after India's call to boycott the event due to the Uri terror attack that was carried out by terrorists from Pakistan.
+However, it remains suspended after India's call to boycott the event due to the Uri terror attack that was carried out by terrorists from Pakistan.

 SAARC must deal with terrorism, obstruction in trade and connectivity: Jaishankar